Brazil and Brazilians: Exploring History, Culture, and Climate Change in Bahia and Rio de Janeiro

 Scholarship

 A limited number of scholarships are available.
-Scholarships will be a minimum of $500 based on the available funds.
-A minimum GPA requirement is 3.0!
+A minimum GPA of 3.0 is required.
 Scholarships are awarded on a first-first-come first-served basis.
-The registration portal.
+See the scholarship prompts.

 Prof. Mary Ann Mahony